This Babbel review has been a long time in the making.

 The Duolingo forum is enormous and full of learner activity.

 So it’s important to remember that you’re dealing with two very different platforms that have different aims and a totally different business model.

-Just like Duolingo vs RS.
+Just like Duolingo vs Rosetta Stone.

 I’ve never been fan of Duolingo personally and regard it as more of a procrastination app with courses created by hobbyists than a serious, educational platform in the language sphere.

 Babbel alternatives that are similar in style

 I’ve already mentioned Duolingo which is the obvious alternative.

 In terms of other apps that are very similar in style to Babbel, I’d recommend taking a look at Mondly.